 Top Paying Sales Jobs

-Sales professions consistently rank well in average earnings, and this in includes the long list of salepeople who are limited by their commissions, perform below expectation, or quit the industry.
-As always, the difference in terms of sales success is the person making the sale, and their dedication to researching, prospecting, and closing deals.
+Sales professions consistently rank well in average earnings, and this includes the long list of salespeople who are limited by their commissions, perform below expectation, or quit the industry.
+As always, the difference in terms of sales success is the person making the sale and their dedication to researching, prospecting, and closing deals.

 Independent Sales Professionals

 Independent sales professionals fall into a wide category.
 As far as income is concerned, independent sales varies more than any other sales job, but those who truly succeed as an independent rep are often the highest paid.

 Independent sales professionals do not enjoy the luxury of a salary or company-sponsored benefits.
 They instead receive incredible freedom and flexibility.
 Suited for the entrepreneurial type, independent sales jobs require discipline, dedication, self-motivation, and a hunger for success.
 Few other sales jobs pay as highly as the independent sales professional.

 If you look at the C-level of most companies, you'll see at least a few sales professionals sitting at the boardroom table.
 While senior leaders may not be active in the sales processes, most have earned their way to the top as a result of their sales success.